 Improved Work-Life Balance

 Social Work Month can raise awareness of issues related to social workers’ concerns, such as the need to improve social workers’ work-life balance through more manageable caseloads.
-Reports about social workers struggling with unmanageable workloads have emerged across the country in recent years, from New York City to Kansas.
+Reports about social workers struggling with unmanageable workloads have emerged around the country in recent years, from New York City to Kansas.

 Addressing and Breaking Down Socioeconomic Barriers